Prath33sh/Eleverator/README.md

 ## Working principle

 It uses the javascript concept of Workers to process the elevator logic while keeping the main thread open to accept new inputs or publishing status messages.
 There is also a continuous message loop that sends events back and forth between the main thread and the workers.
+The messages are transferred using the parentport and worker message handlers.
 In this simplified example there is only a single worker but it can be extended to multiple and additional load balancing code can be added.
 For the sake of simulation there is map that keeps track of the floor requests and a few user destination inputs at each floor.
 Also this initial version does not take into account the user inputs of pressing up/down buttons.
 It is deduced from the user input.
 The initial version also diregards capacity.